hwalli92/CTR-GCN/README.md

 # CTR-GCN
-This repo is the official implementation for [Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition](https://arxiv.org/abs/2107.12213).
-The paper is accepted to ICCV2021.
+This repo has been forked from the official implementation for [Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition](https://arxiv.org/abs/2107.12213) found here: https://github.com/Uason-Chen/CTR-GCN.
+This repo is for use as a submodule for the Lifelong Action Learning project (https://github.com/hwalli92/LAL-4-SARs)

 Note: We also provide a simple and strong baseline model, which achieves 83.7% on NTU120 CSub with joint modality only, to facilitate the development of skeleton-based action recognition.